Operation Kabuki Christmas

 Elizabeth Golab, the inspiration behind Operation Kabuki Christmas, passed away on March 15, 2015 at the age of 16.
 After Elizabeth passed away, her Mom sent Rene a message asking that we not forget her daughter.
 Determined to keep her promise to never forget the little girl that inspired OKC and ATK, the annual Elizabeth Golab Memorial Award was established.

-THANK YOU to all of our OKC donors for making ATK's 7th Annual Operation Kabuki Christmas a great success!!
-Because of you, we were able to sponsor a total of 64 children in 20 Kabuki Syndrome families in December 2019.
-Total support since 2013: 207 children in 77 families.
+THANK YOU to all of our OKC donors for making ATK's 9th Annual Operation Kabuki Christmas a great success!!
+Because of you we were able to sponsor a total of 52 children in 17 Kabuki Syndrome families in November 2021.
+Total support since 2013: 299 children in 108 families.

-*ATK accepts donations for OKC year round (please note OKC on contribution.)
+*ATK accept (tax-deductible) donations for OKC year-round (note OKC on contribution memo.)